LexiFi/landmarks/README.md

 =====================================

 *Landmarks* is a simple profiling library for OCaml.
-It provides primitives to delimits portions of code and measure the performance of instrumented code at runtime.
+It provides primitives to delimit portions of code and measure the performance of instrumented code at runtime.
 The available measures are obtained by aggregating CPU cycles (using the cpu's time stamp counter), applicative time (using `Sys.time`) and allocated bytes (with `Gc.allocated_bytes`).
 The instrumentation of the code